lucia-auth/lucia/documentation-v2/content/guidebook/sign-in-with-email-and-password/index.md

 ## Sign up page

-Create route `/signup`. `signup.html` will have a form with inputs for email and password
+Create route `/signup`. `signup.html` will have a form with inputs for email and password.

 ```html
 <!-- signup.html -->